 - Buying habits and brand affinities

 After clear and specific personas are identified, the next step is creating unique marketing materials for each.
 This should, commonly, include copy, imagery, landing pages and in some cases video.
 The goal is to strategically speak to the unique characteristics of each target audience with messages that feel personalized and specific.
-Ensure that you work with or share the personas with your media agency as these will directly inform the placements and buying strategy recommendations.
+Ensure that you work with or share the personas with your media partner as these will directly inform the placements and buying strategy recommendations.

 After the campaign launches, optimizations will be key to furthering insights and informing future campaign decisions.
 Ensure that performance for each persona is monitored for engagement and reach and other campaign KPIs.
 If necessary, adjust copy or test landing pages.
 During the campaign is the opportunity to most closely engage with the targeted audiences and derive insights and future decisions such as campaign timing, additional persona segmentation, and budget.